Common driving offences and penalties

 Are you familiar with the laws around driving?
 If not, you're in the right place.
-This guide covers everything you need to know about driving offences, including the penalties that they can incur.
+This guide covers everything you need to know about driving offences, including the penalties you can get for committing them.

 Contents: